fission/blog.fission.io/content/posts/fission-workflows-Pt-1.md

 ---
-title: "An Introduction to Fission Workflows: Part 1"
+title: "Getting Started: Composing Serverless Functions with Fission Workflows (Part 1)"
 date: 2018-03-27T04:25:55-07:00
 draft: false
 ---

 _This is the first of a 2-part introduction to Fission Workflows._

-## Open Source Serverless Workflows for Kubernetes
 Fission provides fast serverless functions on Kubernetes.
 While functions are great for specific pieces of business logic, any non-trivial application requires a composition of functions.

 There are many ways to compose functions.
 You can directly call functions from each other — but there are some disadvantages to this.
 For one, the structure of the application becomes hard to understand; dependencies are not obvious; essentially, every function becomes an API.
 Second, there’s no persistent state; if there’s a failure or exception and you want to retry, the whole function must run again.